Diversity & Inclusion

 In accordance with ABA Goal III, the OECI offers the following support to students:

 - Advising to address individual-level student concerns as they relate to issues of diversity, equity, and inclusion.

-- Advocacy for students and student groups from historically underrepresented backgrounds in the legal academy and profession, including (but not limited to): students of color, first-generation students, LGBTQIA+ students, religious and faith groups, students with disabilities (in collaboration with Offices of Disability Services and/or CAPS), and allies.
+- Advocacy for students and student groups from historically underrepresented backgrounds in the legal academy and profession, including (but not limited to): students of color, low-income students, first-generation students, LGBTQIA+ students, and allies.